NuLink-network/docs/product/worker_running.md

 ```shell
 aa3a0f6376b566473cbcde46b0e772feb4d3658188d2cbb424a1e94588d6d8eb
 ```
-**If you encounter error when starting Worker node, please check that the port 9151 has not been occupied first by other process.**
+**If you encounter error when starting Worker node,  first please check that the port 9151 has not been occupiedby other process.**